 The Doctor of Philosophy program in mathematics requires a minimum of 72 s.h. of graduate credit.
 Students must maintain a program g.p.a. of at least 3.00.
 The program places strong emphasis on preparation for research and teaching.
 The department maintains no division between pure and applied mathematics.
-It cooperates in interdisciplinary doctoral programs with the College of Education (see Teaching and Learning in the Catalog) and the Program in Applied Mathematical and Computational Sciences.
+It cooperates in interdisciplinary doctoral programs with the College of Education (see Teaching and Learning in the Catalog) and the Program in Applied Mathematical and Computational Sciences (Graduate College).

 Ph.D. students in mathematics must satisfy the following requirements for coursework (credits and breadth), examinations, foreign language, and the Ph.D. thesis.